 - For the rest of your bubbles, ask yourself the following questions.

 You may find that some of your bubbles can be popped because you don’t need to care about what’s inside of them; cross these bubbles off your list.
-For the rest, hopefully you will find you can prioritize them after immediate concerns, that you don’t have to expend quite so much energy worrying about them, or that they can be dealt with in manageable ways.
+For the rest, hopefully, you will find you can prioritize them after immediate concerns or that they can be dealt with in manageable ways.

 That’s all I really have to say about that.
 Subscribe if you want to, I don’t really care.